This document describes various considerations to keep in mind as you're building an Iterable integration.

-Example use case: To fetch an up-to-date lead score from Faraday, a workflow can use an update user profile workflow webhook.
+Example use case: To fetch an up-to-date lead score from Faraday, a journey can use an update user profile journey webhook.
 After the webhook fetches the data fro Faraday and saves it in Iterable, a message template can use it as needed.

 Data feeds allow templates to fetch data from external services.
 This data, queried individually for each user when a campaign is being sent, can be used to personalize the message content.

 Example use case: An Iterable template might reference data stored in